In-dash navigation buying guide

 What should I look for in an in-dash navigation system?

 These are all elements which can't necessarily be quantified in a specifications chart, but are vitally important to your overall enjoyment, and to the system's utility.
 If you read reviews of various navigation systems, pay specific attention to the author's opinions of the navigation accuracy, the relative speed of route calculation and recalculation, and the ease of working with the screen's control interface.

-Points of interest: Points of interest (POI) are some of the most useful features in any navigation system.
-They help you find various locations in unfamiliar towns, including restaurants, hotels, gas stations, even ATMs.
+Points of interest (POI) are some of the most useful features in any navigation system.
+They help you find various locations in unfamiliar towns, including restaurants, hotels, gas stations, and even ATMs.
 The more POI a navigation system has, the more options you'll have when you're on the road.
 Many systems let you program several stops along the way to your destination.
 Look for this feature when you're comparison shopping.

 Most in-dash navigation systems enable you to update the maps and navigation data, usually by loading new data into the built-in memory.
 Map updates are released periodically and reflect the latest map information available.
 You shouldn't have to update your maps too often; once a year should be enough for most regions.
 Prices of map updates depend on the manufacturer of your system, and can range widely.

-Because most in-dash navigation receivers offer touchscreen control, they can be used to emulate certain smartphone features, including access to helpful travel apps.
+Because most in-dash navigation receivers offer touchscreen control, they can be used to emulate certain smartphone features, including access to helpful travel and streaming music apps.
 Many receivers now feature some sort of "app mode" that allows some degree of control over select apps through the receiver's display.
 In some cases, there can be 2-way control between the smartphone and receiver for selecting music and perfroming other functions.
 App functionality differs from receiver to receiver, but smartphone audio control typically requires either a wired or Bluetooth® connection, and video playback through the receiver from the smartphone can usually only be done when the vehicle is in park with the emergency brake engaged.

 Most in-dash systems fit 4" openings (also known as double-DIN), while some fit standard 2" dash openings (called single-DIN), just like standard stereos.
 The monitor of a single-DIN retracts into the chassis when you turn the power off, then motors out and flips up when you're ready to use it again.
 The screen of a double-DIN sits flush in the dash, as though it were a factory-integrated component.
 For the most part, the one you'll need depends on the dash opening you have (if you prefer a retractable screen, you can use single-DIN systems in many double openings with the help of an adapter kit; double-DIN systems will only fit double-DIN openings).

 A small number of in-dash navigation receivers are designed to replace factory double-DIN stereos while retaining a factory look.
 You'll be able to enjoy guidance without having to relearn the controls on your dash.

 And when you're ready: Shop for in-dash navigation receivers.